 Within the Rene le jeune Landry line there are several interesting relationships.
 Two individuals (#18198 and #23538) are second cousins and differ on one marker, DYS CDY, so the mutation must have occurred within the last three generations.
 Since #23538 has the same value for DYS CDY as other members of this group, this mutation must have occurred in the line represented by #18198 (WPL, BRL, or BRL.)

 Two other members (#114234 and #81856) of the Rene le jeune Landry group have a common single mutation at DYS CDY.
 Therefore they must have a common ancestor more recent than Rene le jeune Landry.
 Member #114234 whose lineage is private, descended through Rene's son, Claude and grandson, Claude.
 Therefore member #81856 should explore connections in this line.
 I can help with this search if given more details of his recent ancestors.

-Three members of the Rene le jeune Landry Group (#212444, 255067, and #23538) and one member of the Rene l'aine Landry Group (#27044) showed no deviations from the mode values.
+Four members of the Rene le jeune Landry Group (#212444, 255067, #23538, and #405029) and one member of the Rene l'aine Landry Group (#27044) showed no deviations from the mode values.
 In addition, the profile of #27044 was the same as the mode for the Rene le jeune Landry Group except for DYS# 389 I & II characteristic of the Rene l'aine Landry Group.
 These yDNA profiles probably are the same as their respective progenitors.